 3. Vegan and Gluten-Free Restaurants

-I have UC and my husband is a Celiac.
+I have UC and my husband has Celiac Disease.
 We are both lactose-intolerant.
-Most Florida restaurants, especially outside of the major cities, could truly care less or lack the education and understanding.
+Most Florida restaurants, especially outside of the major cities, completely disregarded our severe food intolerances.
+It was frustrating as heck.

 4. Battery Park Book Exchange